Summer is the annual permission slip… to do nothing and have it count for something.

 Everything else is just details.
 Loosen your grip on them.

 - Expect the unexpected.
 No doubt, you’ve made some plans for the holiday weekend.
 And no doubt, those plans will change.
 Do your best to roll with it.
-Your emotional wellness (and that of your companions) will reap the benefit!
+Your emotional wellness (and that of the people around you) will reap the benefit.

 - Leave the perfectionism behind.
 Maybe you finish that book you brought along, maybe you don’t.
 Maybe you end up teaching your kid to fish, maybe he cries when he sees the bait.
 Maybe you end up making that cake from Pinterest with the sugar-dusted strawberries in the shape of a sparkler, maybe you buy a box of cookies at the store.
 Remind yourself: There is no perfect way to enjoy this weekend.
 Repeat as necessary.